borntofrappe/flutter-beginners-tutorial/README.md

 // Error: This expression has type 'void' and can't be used
 ```

-Update the definition of the function to decribe the future included in its body.
+Update the definition of the function to describe the future included in its body.

 ```diff
 void getTime() async {}